 - This course will begin in Term 2, 2019 from the end of April.

-- This qualification requires a combination of online study and compulsory weekly attendance on campus of one day per week in Term 2 and two days per week in Term 3, 2019.
+- This qualification requires a combination of online study and compulsory weekly attendance on campus of up to two days per week in Terms 2 and 3.

 This course will increase employment options within the community services industry.
 It will also provide pathways to further studies in community services, aged care, disability work, mental health, drug education, nursing, youth work and more.
 Case worker, prevention worker, home based care worker, community services worker, welfare worker, early intervention worker.